-Annually, an internal audit of the radiation protection program is conducted.
-The internal audit for 2019 revealed minor administrative updates were required (OFI#200201) in order to reflect current operations and procedure clarification.
-These will be implemented in 2020.
-Other improvements to the radiation protection program include:
+On an annual basis, an internal audit of the radiation protection program is conducted.
+The internal audit for 2020 revealed that minor administrative updates were required in order to reflect current operations and procedure clarification.
+These will be addressed in 2021.
+Continued improvements to the radiation protection program include: